Resilient-By-Design: A Resiliency Framework for Future Wireless Networks: Acknowledgments

-\begin{IEEEbiographynophoto} {Nurul Huda Mahmood} is a senior researcher and Adjunct Professor at Center for Wireless Communications (CWC), University of Oulu, where he is also the coordinator for Wireless Connectivity research area and leads critical MTC research within the 6G Flagship research program.
-His current research focus is on resilient communications for the 6G and beyond 6G era. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto} {Sumudu Samarakoon [M]} received his B. Sc. degree in Electronic and Telecommunication Engineering from the University of Moratuwa, Sri Lanka in 2009, the M. Eng. degree from the Asian Institute of Technology, Thailand in 2011, and Ph.
-D. degree in Communication Engineering from University of Oulu, Finland in 2017.
-He is currently working in CWC, University of Oulu, Finland as an assistant professor. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto} {Pawani Porambage [SM]} Pawani Porambage is a senior researcher at VTT, Oulu, Finland.
-She is also an adjunct professor at University of Oulu.
-Pawani received her doctoral degree in IoT and sensor network security from University of Oulu, Finland.
-She is a member of the IEEE. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto} {Mehdi Bennis [F]} is a Professor at CWC, University of Oulu, Finland, where he heads the intelligent connectivity and networks/systems group (ICON).
-His main research interests are in radio resource management, heterogeneous networks, game theory, and distributed machine learning in 5G networks and beyond.
-He has been the recipient of several prestigious awards including the 2015 Fred W. Ellersick Prize from the IEEE Communications Society, the 2016 Best Tutorial Prize from the IEEE Communications Society, and the 2020 Clarviate Highly Cited Researcher by the Web of Science. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto} {Matti Latva-aho [F]} received the M.Sc., Lic.Tech. and Dr. Tech (Hons.) degrees in Electrical Engineering from the University of Oulu, Finland in 1992, 1996 and 1998, respectively.
-Currently he is a professor at the University of Oulu on wireless communications and Director for National 6G Flagship Programme.
+\begin{IEEEbiographynophoto} {Nurul Huda Mahmood} is a senior researcher and Adjunct Professor at Center for Wireless Communications (CWC), University of Oulu (UOulu), and the coordinator of Wireless Connectivity research area in \href{https://www.6gflagship.com/}{6G Flagship}.
+His current research focus is on resilient wireless networks. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto} {Sumudu Samarakoon [M]} received his B. Sc. degree in Electronic and Telecommunication Engineering from the University of Moratuwa, Sri Lanka in 2009, the M. Eng. degree from the Asian Institute of Technology, Thailand in 2011, and Ph.
+D. degree in Communication Engineering from UOulu in 2017.
+He is currently working in CWC as an assistant professor. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto} {Pawani Porambage [SM]} Pawani Porambage is a senior scientist at VTT technical research centre of Finland.
+She is also an adjunct professor at the UOulu.
+Her research interests include security aspects of wireless networks. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto} {Mehdi Bennis [F]} is a Professor at CWC, UOulu, where he heads the intelligent connectivity and networks/systems group (ICON).
+His main research interests are in radio resource management, heterogeneous networks, game theory, and distributed ML in wireless networks.
+He has been the recipient of several prestigious awards including the 2015 Fred W. Ellersick Prize from the IEEE Communications Society, the 2016 Best Tutorial Prize from the IEEE Communications Society, and the 2020 Clarviate Highly Cited Researcher by the Web of Science. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto} {Matti Latva-aho [F]} received the M.Sc., Lic.Tech. and Dr. Tech (Hons.) degrees in Electrical Engineering from the UOulu in 1992, 1996 and 1998, respectively.
+Currently he is the Vice-Rector for research at the University of Oulu, and a professor on wireless communications at CWC.
 He is also a Global Research Fellow with Tokyo University.
-His research interests are related to mobile broadband communication systems and currently his group focuses on 6G systems research.
-He received Nokia Foundation Award in 2015 for his achievements in mobile communications research. \end{IEEEbiographynophoto}
+His research interests are related to mobile broadband communication in 6G systems.
+He is a recipient of the Nokia Foundation Award in 2015. \end{IEEEbiographynophoto}